-Guernsey Delaware Directors' Fiduciary Duties •The duties of directors in Guernsey are generally owed to the company and its shareholders as a whole rather than to any other person or particular shareholders (subject to certain exceptions) and arise from customary laws, statutory laws and contractual obligations. •Directors of a Delaware corporation have a fiduciary duty to the corporation and its shareholders.
-This duty has two components: the duty of care and the duty of loyalty. •Customary law duties of directors include: - The duty of care requires that a director act in good faith, with the care that an ordinarily prudent person would exercise under similar circumstances.
-Under this duty, a director must inform themselves of, and disclose to shareholders, all material information reasonably available regarding a significant transaction. - a duty to act in good faith, in the best interests of the company, and not for any collateral purpose; - The duty of loyalty requires that a director act in a manner he or she reasonably believes to be in the best interests of the corporation.
-He or she must not use their corporate position for personal gain or advantage.
-This duty prohibits self-dealing by a director and mandates that the best interest of the corporation and its shareholders take precedence over any interest possessed by a director, officer or controlling shareholder and not shared by the shareholders generally. - a duty to exercise powers for a proper purpose.
+- The duties of directors in Guernsey are generally owed to the company and its shareholders as a whole rather than to any other person or particular shareholders (subject to certain exceptions) and arise from customary laws, statutory laws and contractual obligations. - Customary law duties of directors include: - a duty to act in good faith, in the best interests of the company, and not for any collateral purpose; - a duty to exercise powers for a proper purpose.
 Even if a director is acting in good faith and in the best interests of the company, such director must nevertheless use their powers for the proper purpose for which they were conferred; - a duty to avoid and mitigate conflicts of interest; and - a duty to account for profits.
 As a fiduciary, a director may not take a personal profit from opportunities arising from such director's office, even if the director is acting honestly and in the best interests of the company.
 Any such profit must be paid to the company.
-A director's entitlement to remuneration and payment of expenses will be governed by the company's articles of incorporation. •In general, actions of a director are presumed to have been made on an informed basis, in good faith and in the honest belief that the action taken was in the best interests of the corporation.
-However, this presumption may be rebutted by evidence of a breach of one of the fiduciary duties.
-Should such evidence be presented concerning a transaction by a director, such director must prove the procedural fairness of the transaction, and that the transaction was of fair value to the corporation. •Statutory duties of directors include: - a general duty to manage the business and affairs of the company; and - the directors are responsible for considering a solvency test in various circumstances, including in authorizing distributions by the company to its shareholders.
+A director's entitlement to remuneration and payment of expenses will be governed by the company's articles of incorporation. - · Statutory duties of directors include: - a general duty to manage the business and affairs of the company; and - the directors are responsible for considering a solvency test in various circumstances, including in authorizing distributions by the company to its shareholders.